VB6Hobbyst7/MicrosoftAccessImportCSV/README.md

 'Example 2: consider an import with three phone numbers and phone number type, the program should import each CSV row as three rows in your
 'databse

+'HOW TO USE:
+'Import all VBA files into Microsoft Access
+'Set the path variable to the directory pointing to your CSV file 'run and follow the prompts as provided
+'DISCLAMER: I wouldn't be surprised if this is still pretty buggy.